Odinn-1982/RagNarok-s-Lobby/README.md

 ## Credits & Acknowledgments

 **Special Thanks:**
-- To my amazing players who inspired this module through their patient support during maintenance sessions
+- To my amazing players who inspired this module through their patient support during prep sessions
 - To **Lisa**, my wonderful fiancée, for endless encouragement and support throughout development

 This module was created to solve real-world problems experienced during actual gameplay sessions and has been refined based on practical feedback from an engaged and supportive player community.